Learn what a Bifidobacteria can do for a healthy gut and immune system (with a focus on Bifidobacterium lactis)

 Loss of Immune Balance and “Tutoring”

 When gut microbiota help break down food in the colon – byproducts are released that offer health benefits to the body.
-Dysbiosis not only leads to physical discomfort and a disruption of daily activities, it also reduces fuel for immune cells, cells lining the gut, and the availability of nutrients the body uses.
+A dysbiosis (imbalance of bacteria) not only leads to physical discomfort and a disruption of daily activities, it also reduces fuel for immune cells, cells lining the gut, and the availability of nutrients the body uses.

 Direct and indirect communication from gut flora modulates virtually everything in the body.